loot01/simple-tcp-server/README.md

-A simple TCP server receives messages and echoes them back to the server, written entirely in C
+A simple TCP server receives messages and echoes them back to the server, written entirely in C, it supports multiple connections at once.

 ## Compilation
 Just enter `make` in the terminal